 Many gas fireplaces use gas logs.
 Gas logs help add to the realism.
-The gas logs slightly break up the stream of gas so it looks more like the flame in a wood fireplace.
+The gas logs break up the gas stream slightly, so it looks more like the flame in a wood fireplace.
 A gas log set is usually made to look like wood but the gas log set is made out of a material that won’t actually burn from the flames.
-While there are many gas fireplaces that forgo ventless gas logs altogether, having ventless gas logs helps make it look more traditional if that is what you want.
+While many gas fireplaces that forgo ventless gas logs altogether, having ventless gas logs helps make it look more traditional if that is what you are looking for.

 Just like a gas hot water heater, gas fireplaces will have a pilot light and regulator.
-For added safety, many gas fireplaces will have an ODS, or oxygen depletion sensor.
+Many gas fireplaces will have an ODS or oxygen depletion sensor for added safety.

-Two of the brands of gas fireplaces that are commonly trusted are Duluth Forge and Pleasant Hearth.
+Two of the gas fireplace brands that are commonly trusted are Duluth Forge and Pleasant Hearth.
 Duluth Forge has a type that is even dual fuel.
 Pleasant Hearth has a wide variety of different gas fireplaces.
-Pleasant Hearth fireplaces come in many different traditional mantel colors and styles.
+Pleasant Hearth fireplaces come in a variety of traditional mantel colors and styles.
 The BTU output of Pleasant Hearth fireplaces will usually vary depending on the size of the Pleasant Hearth that you go with.

 Regardless of what brand you get, just make sure to get one from a trusted brand name rather than picking up a generic brand simply because you saw it for a cheaper price.
-When it comes to things like fireplaces, safety is important, quality fireplaces tend to be safer, and trusted brands tend to be of a higher quality.
+Safety is important when it comes to things like fireplaces, quality fireplaces tend to be safer, and trusted brands tend to be of a higher quality.

-While gas fireplaces of all types are, on average, going to be better for the air quality of your home over a wood fireplace, they still will have some issues that you need to make sure you are aware of:
+While gas fireplaces of all types are, on average, going to be better for the air quality of your home over a wood-burning fireplace, they will still have some issues that you need to make sure you are aware of:

-- While gas fireplaces don’t have a chimney with tons of flammable soot building up or fiery logs that can roll off into the living room, they still have an exposed flame.
+- While gas fireplaces don’t have a chimney with tons of flammable soot buildup or fiery logs that can roll out into the living room, they still have an exposed flame.
 Whenever there is an exposed flame within your home, you need to understand that there is a serious risk of a house fire starting.

-- Smoke isn’t a problem like wood fireplaces, but carbon monoxide still is since carbon monoxide is simply produced by an incomplete burn of the gas.
+- Smoke isn’t a problem like with wood-burning fireplaces, but carbon monoxide still is since an incomplete burn of the gas simply produces carbon monoxide.
 For this reason, it is vital that you have carbon monoxide detectors installed in your home.
 You should have carbon monoxide detectors even if you don’t have gas fireplaces installed in your home.

-- The color of the flames of gas fireplaces are really ugly.
-Many gas fireplaces have flames that are a horrible blue color.
-This looks completely fake if you want a more traditional use.
-Some gas fireplaces can produce a flame that is more orange, but this is because the gas isn’t burning completely.
-Regardless, even the orange flame looks dull and doesn’t really capture the proper color of the flames of wood fireplaces.
+- The color of the flames of gas fireplaces are really unattractive.
+Many gas fireplaces have flames that are an unappealing blue color.
+This looks completely fake if you want a more traditional feel.
+Some gas fireplaces can produce a more orange flame, but this is because the gas isn’t burning completely.
+Regardless, even the orange flame looks dull and doesn’t really capture the actual color of the flames of wood-burning fireplaces.

-- Installing gas fireplaces isn’t easy or cheap.
+- Installing a gas fireplace isn’t easy or cheap.
 You’ll need the help of a professional to make sure everything is done safely and up to code.
-For many gas fireplaces, you’ll also need gas lines ran in addition to the fireplace installation and ventilation added.
+For many gas fireplaces, you’ll also need gas lines run an ventilation added in addition to the fireplace installation.

-- Some gas fireplaces can have water vapor accumulate on the inside glass of the fireplace that completely ruins the illusion and can even cause problems over time.
+- Some gas fireplaces can accumulate water vapor on the inside glass of the fireplace, which completely ruins the illusion and can even cause problems over time.

-- While some gas fireplaces can be powerful, quite a few have poor heating due to the heat loss through the ventilation system if it has one.
+- While some gas fireplaces can be powerful, quite a few have poor heating due to the loss of heat through the ventilation system, if it has one.

 Here is why you would want electric fireplaces over wood or gas:

 - Inside of electric fireplaces, nothing is actually burning.
-Because of this, you aren’t going to have to worry about any kind of additional fire risk like wood or gas fireplaces.
+Because of this, you aren’t going to have to worry about any kind of additional fire risks like wood or gas fireplaces.

 - There are no harmful emissions when it comes to electric fireplaces.
 The only thing that is emitted from electric fireplaces is warm, clean air.

-- Since there is no flame or smoke, they are completely odorless and they aren’t going to stain your walls.
+- Since there is no flame or smoke, they are entirely odorless and they aren’t going to stain your walls.

 - There is no hassle at all when using electric fireplaces.
-When you want your home warm, just turn it on, and set it to the temperature of your preference if it wasn’t previously set.
+When you want your home warm, just turn it on, and set it to your preferred temperature if it wasn’t previously set.
 After that, you can let the fireplace do everything else for you.